-MADACC cares for over 12,000 stray neglected, abandoned, and injured animals each year and your generous donations help keep them safe, healthy and comfortable.
+MADACC cares for approximately 10,000 stray neglected, abandoned, and injured animals each year and your generous donations help keep them safe, healthy, and comfortable.

-MADACC also accepts financial donations that are put into our animal medical care fund for animals who need extraordinary care while in our facility and our spay/neuter fund that is used to give animals who are not reunited with their families a second chance and be put up for adoption.
+MADACC also accepts financial donations that are put into our Animal Medical Care Fund for animals who need extraordinary care while in our facility and our spay/neuter fund that is used to give animals who have not reunited been with their families a second chance and be put up for adoption.

 Donations can be dropped off at:

 We have several Amazon Wish Lists for the animals in our care.

 Learn more about how you can host a fundraiser at your business or existing event for MADACC by clicking here

 FRIENDS OF MADACC

 Want to be more involved in helping provide resources for the animals at MADACC?
 Consider joining Friends of MADACC (FOM).

 FOMÂ supports a network of volunteers that provide educational programs, training, foster care, dog walking, and cat socialization to enhance the quality of life of animals at MADACC.
 Their goal is to increase the number of animals transferred or adopted from MADACC and prevent animal cruelty and neglect.